-If you usually slather a whole chicken with butter or oil before roasting, try duck fat for a crisper, more flavorful skin.
+If you usually slather a whole chicken with butter or oil before roasting, try cooking with duck fat for a crisper, more flavorful skin.

 Instead of coating a cast iron pan with butter, add a spoonful of duck fat before searing your meat.

 Amp up this light snack by massaging kale leaves with a bit of duck fat before sliding the tray into the oven.